hexaredecimal/Zulu/README.md

 ### Signals

-Two or more Barley instances can talk to each other by messages.
+Two or more Zulu instances can talk to each other by messages.

 This messages is named singnals!